 | Leaves rolled across Shawna's lawn.

-John frowned at the neighborhood, so green and clear.
-Lawns raked and mowed, except for his—her—yard, where the leaves rolled about, announcing that he no longer claimed the place.
+John frowned at the perfect neighborhood around him, clean and green.
+All the lawns passed muster except for his—her—yard, where the leaves rolled about, showing everybody that he no longer claimed the place.
+Everybody didn't need to know Shawna's business, and it galled him.
 He stomped on the brakes, brought the car to a screeching halt.
-Everybody didn't need to know Shawna's business.
-He should be there.
-While it might be late for that, he could be graceful.
-He cringed and flashed a smile.

-Shawna nodded and stepped out, Poised to close the door, she turned to him.
-She scratched beneath her nose.
+Shawna nodded and stepped out of John's yellow Pacer.
+Hand resting on the passenger window, she turned to him and scratched beneath her nose.
 "Yesterday, you went to—"

-Shawna's blue eyes saw too much.
-John looked down at the pedals, gripped the steering wheel, and shook his head.
+Shawna's blue eyes saw too much; he could not look into them.
+Instead, he looked down at the pedals, gripped the steering wheel, and shook his head.
+He had never spoken to Carol, not once in all these years.
+Unable to explain himself, he settled on a lie.
 "Carol had a late shift."

 Shawna stiffened.
 A rain drop ran down her jawline, another caressed her cheek.
 "She ... didn't accept."